Last updated August 22nd, 2023.

-A report by the International Monetary Fund (IMF) predicts the Philippines will soon have the youngest population in Asia.
-They recommend that the country diversify its key services and manufacturing sectors, enhance workforce productivity, and maintain its status as one of the fastest growing economies in Asia.
+They likewise suggested the country diversify its key services and manufacturing sectors and enhance workforce productivity in order to maintain its status as one of the fastest growing economies in Asia.

 “That’s a big opportunity.
 But that alone will not be enough because a demographic dividend would need jobs.
 We have to create the jobs.”

 Indeed, other economic problems in the Philippines are lurking beneath the surface.

 The Philippines is primed to grow from its current population of 115 million to over 150 million by 2050.
 A big question remains though: will they be employed?